 Electric heat pump rebates

 Did you know an electric heat pump can lower your energy use, reduce your carbon footprint, and improve your indoor air quality?
-For a limited time, you could receive over $8,000 in rebates when you install one in your home.
+For a limited time, you could receive up to $5,000 in rebates when you install one in your home.

 How the rebates work

 The Province of BC is offering over $3,000 in heat pump installation rebates through their CleanBC Better Homes program.
 To help reduce your energy use and greenhouse gas emissions in the District, we're offering an additional $2,000 top-up.

 Did you know that we're working with the other North Shore municipalities and the province’s CleanBC program to help homeowners make the switch to energy efficient, low-carbon heat pumps for home heating and cooling.
 Learn more about Jump On A New Heat Pump.

 Contact a Free Energy Coach at 1-844-881-9790 or email@example.com to speak with someone about rebates and support with your application.

 Additional rebates and support may be available, including the CleanBC Better Homes Low-Interest Financing Program, which provides loans with interest rates as low as 0% for switching from a fossil fuel heating system to a heat pump.

 A heat pump is a system for heating and cooling that moves heat from the outside air into your home.